 Gilmore City is a tiny city located in the state of Iowa.
 With a population of 491 people and just one neighborhood, Gilmore City is the 367th largest community in Iowa.
 Gilmore City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-Gilmore City is a blue-collar town, with 48.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Gilmore City is generally considered to be a blue-collar town.
+48.84% of the Gilmore City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gilmore City is a city of sales and office workers, transportation and shipping workers and construction workers and builders.
 There are especially a lot of people living in Gilmore City who work in office and administrative support (11.63%), sales jobs (10.70%) and business and financial occupations (6.51%).

 Setting & Lifestyle

 Gilmore City is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Gilmore City’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Gilmore City is worth considering.

 Being a small city, Gilmore City does not have a public transit system used by locals to get to and from work.